 • The disease is considered endemic to Cameroon, the Central African Republic, DRC, Gabon, Ghana, Cote D’Ivoire, Liberia, Nigeria, the Republic of the Congo and Sierra Leone.

 • Jan 1-Sept.
-13, 2020: approximately 4,594 suspected global cases of monkeypox and 171 deaths related to the virus are reported.
+13, 2020: approximately 4,594 suspected global cases of mpox and 171 deaths related to the virus are reported.

 Zoonoses

 Zoonotic diseases, those transmitted between humans and animals, account for 75% of new or emerging infectious diseases.
-Monkeypox is a zoonotic disease, highlighting the importance of predicting and preventing spillover events.
+Mpox is a zoonotic disease, highlighting the importance of predicting and preventing spillover events.
 The future of public health depends on this, particularly as interactions with wildlife and domestic animals increase.